|Kolchin Seminar in Differential Algebra|

 Friday, September 12, 2014, 12:30 –2:00 p.m.
 Room 5382

 James Freitag, University of California at Berkeley

-For a copy of the slides presented, please click here.
+This is joint work with Omar Sanchez.
+For a video recording of the talk, please click here.

 Friday, September 12, 2014, 2:15 –3:45 p.m.
 Room 5382

 Effective Bounds For Finite Differential-Algebraic Varieties (Part II)